This guidance applies to applications for promotion and pay progression.

 Heads of Institution are required to:

-• Discuss promotion/progression pathways with under-represented staff not yet ready for promotion.
+- Discuss promotion/progression pathways with under-represented employees not yet ready for promotion.

-• In all cases, institutions should ensure that sufficient funding is identified to support applications for promotion and ongoing salary costs.
+- In all cases, institutions should ensure that sufficient funding is identified to support applications for promotion and ongoing salary costs.
 Queries concerning funding should be raised with the relevant School Finance manager in the first instance.

-The University’s Staff Review and Development (SRD) scheme, whilst remaining a separate and independent mechanism for reviewing personal contribution and professional development, should be used to discuss career aspirations, assess an individual’s readiness for promotion or progression, and help inform and support the ACP T&S process.
+The University’s Staff Review and Development (SRD) appraisal scheme, whilst remaining a separate and independent mechanism for reviewing personal contribution and professional development, should be used to discuss career aspirations, assess an individual’s readiness for promotion or progression, and help inform and support the ACP T&S process.
 These discussions should take place on a regular and ongoing basis throughout the course of an individual’s career.
-Heads of Institution should have open and honest conversations with academics in their institution about whether it is the right time for them to apply for promotion, and for which role/grade they should apply.
+Heads of Institution should have open and honest conversations with academics in their institution about whether it is the right time for them to apply for promotion, and for which office/post they should apply.
 Heads of Institution should also provide guidance to individuals on areas they may wish to work on in order to better demonstrate their achievement of the assessment criteria.

 Heads of Institution are required to review the gender balance and ethnic diversity of ACP T&S applications and to provide an explanation to the Chair of the FC when these are not in proportion to their representation in the proximate less senior office.
 The decision whether to make an application will ultimately sit with the individual.